smridhgupta/alpha-wpes/README.md

 No need to clone just download the Binary from Releases and run awpes3.exe in CMD.

+NOTE: To make the most of it, run it as Administrator in CMD.

 # Donate

 .
 BTC: bc1qykzfyjdkyck5v4sd46j4y8ra6mgltvu6zqu69s